arturogonzalezm/energy_price_and_demand_forecast/README.md

 5. **Enabling Renewables Integration**: The market structure allows for the integration of variable renewable energy sources, balancing their output with more dispatchable sources.

-## Relevance to Our Data Processing Project
+## Relevance to this AEMO Aggregated Price and Demand DataProject

 1. **Price Data**: The Regional Reference Price (RRP) in our data is the wholesale spot price determined through AEMO's market operations.